Noordicsea/AI-Snapshot-Analysis/README.md

 # AI-Snapshot-Analysis

+grug description: Select part of your screen and ask AI about it.

 AI-Snapshot-Analysis is a Python application designed to integrate advanced image and text analysis capabilities with a user-friendly interface.
 Leveraging OpenAI's powerful models, this tool enables users to capture and analyze specific areas of their screen, providing insightful feedback based on artificial intelligence.
 Features